benbaptist/elevenlabs/README.md

 # elevenlabs #
-elevenlabs is a Python library that provides an easy-to-use interface for elevenlabs.io' API.
+elevenlabs is an unofficial Python library that provides an easy-to-use interface for elevenlabs.io' API.
 With this library, you can easily integrate with the API to generate voices.

 # Installation #
 To install elevenlabs, run: